bluesnake0818/zodiac-counterparts/README.md

 - People generally know what Chinese Zodiac signs are, rarely do they know they own sign.
 - All astrology shares the same root.
 The most widely known zodiac is the Year Zodiac.
 - As there are Sun and Moon Signs, Rising Signs - There are Year, Day, Month, Hour signs in Chinese zodiac.
-- The Western Sun sign corresponds to the Month Sign in Chinese Zodiac which shows the societal, environmental charcter.
+- The Sun sign in Western astrology corresponds to the Month Sign in Chinese Zodiac which demonstrates your personality as it blends into your immediate environment (family, friends, work).

 ## Key Features
 - Zodiac Counterparts (Main Feature)